openedx/edx-platform/docs/en_us/developers/source/process/community-manager.rst

 * If any XModules are modified, include the blades team.

+* If any logging events are modified, include the analytics team.

 * Include the doc team on every contributor pull request.

 Once the code review process has started, the community managers are also